Babysitting Rates in 2022: How Much To Pay Per Hour

 7. Gas money

-Gas doesn’t grow on trees – especially not in 2022.
 If your babysitter is expected to drive their own car to transport your children to events or classes, make sure your babysitting fee accounts for gas expenses.

 8. Inflation

-What babysitting rate calculator should I use?
+Which babysitter pay calculator should I use?

-Still scratching your head on how much to pay?
-We don’t blame you.
-There are a lot of factors to consider.
-An easy way to come up with a reasonable rate is to use an online calculator.
-Care.com has a decent babysitting rate calculator that can help you determine a fair wage for your location.
-It does not take into account any special tasks you may require of the babysitter, so adjust the rate accordingly.
+An easy way to come up with a reasonable rate is to use an online babysitter pay calculator.
+Care.com has a decent calculator that can help you determine a fair wage for your location.
+It does not take into account any special tasks you may require of the sitter, so be sure to adjust your final rate accordingly.

 Hip Tip: Babysitters can be expensive.
-Keep an eye out for Parent Night Out at your local YMCA, church, or community center.
+Keep an eye out for Parent Nights Out at your local YMCA, church, or community center.
 These places sometimes offer parents a night out for FREE or at a very low cost!

 A babysitter and a nanny aren’t the same job.
 It’s a nuanced conversation.